HiPerCoRe/KTT/Readme.md

     - `--no-opencl` disables inclusion of OpenCL API during compilation

 * KTT and applications utilizing it rely on external dynamic (shared) libraries in order to work correctly.
-There are multiple ways to provide access to these libraries, e.g. copying given library inside application folder or adding the containing folder to library path (example for Linux: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/shared/library).
+There are multiple ways to provide access to these libraries, e.g., copying given library inside application folder or adding the containing folder to library path (example for Linux: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/shared/library).
   Libraries which are bundled with device drivers are usually visible by default.
-List of the libraries currently utilized by KTT:
+The list of libraries currently utilized by KTT:
     - `OpenCL` distributed with specific device drivers (OpenCL only)
     - `cuda` distributed with specific device drivers (CUDA only)
     - `nvrtc` distributed with specific device drivers (CUDA only)
     - `cupti` bundled with Nvidia CUDA Toolkit (CUDA profiling only)
+    - `nvperf_host` bundled with Nvidia CUDA Toolkit (new CUDA profiling only)
+    - `nvperf_target` bundled with Nvidia CUDA Toolkit (new CUDA profiling only)
+    - `GPUPerfAPICL` bundled with KTT distribution (AMD OpenCL profiling only)
     - `vulkan` distributed with specific device drivers (Vulkan only)
     - `shaderc_shared` bundled with KTT distribution (Vulkan only)

-Original project
+Related projects
 ----------------
-KTT is based on [CLTune project](https://github.com/CNugteren/CLTune).
-Some parts of KTT API are similar to CLTune API, however internal structure was completely rewritten from scratch.
-Portions of code for the following features were ported from CLTune:
+KTT API is based on [CLTune project](https://github.com/CNugteren/CLTune).
+Certain parts of the API are similar to CLTune, however internal structure is completely rewritten from scratch.

-* Generating of kernel configurations
-* Tuning parameter constraints
+KTT search space generation and tuning configuration storage techniques are derived from [ATF project](https://dl.acm.org/doi/10.1145/3427093).
+Certain modifications were made to the original ATF algorithms due to differences in API and available framework features.